ghorbanzade/talks/slides/cppcon23/pages/01_intro.md

 <Agenda section="intro" />

 <!--
-In the next hour, we are going to cover what Continuous Regression Testing is and how it is useful.
+In the next hour, we are going to cover what Continuous Regression Testing is, how a continuous regression testing looks like in practice, how to build one, and how to use it to identify all sorts of regressions including changes to build-time and runtime performance.

-Then we will have a live demo of a free and open source Continuous Regression testing system to understand how it can be used in practice and for real-world use cases.

-Then we will see how that system works and review some of its design decisions that could be helpful for building other similar systems.

-Next, we will cover how to use a regression testing tool effectively and how to navigate the common pitfalls that lead to slow and flaky high-level tests.

-Then we will have another series of live demos to see how Continuous Regression Testing can help us identify other types of regressions such as changes in performance, and output binary size.

-And lastly, I hope to convince you that no tool or method could serve as a silver bullet and efficiently building safe systems requires a culture of safety that combines a variety of tools and methods to mitigate the risks of everyday code changes.
+Then we're going to take a step back and think about what it takes to build high-quality software.
+And I hope to convince you that no tool or method could serve as a silver bullet; And building software efficiently requires a culture of safety that combines a variety of tools and methods to mitigate the risks of everyday code changes.

 As you can tell, we are going to cover a lot of content within the next hour.
 If you have any questions, please wait until the end to ask them.

-But there is one exception: I assume you already know a lot about software testing.
-So, to respect you and your time, I intend to skip over the basics and dive straight in.
-But if you felt I am going too fast and need me to elaborate, please don't hesitate to let me know.
 -->

 ---